MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-invoice-sales-orders-overview.md

 ﻿---
-title: Invoice customers overview
+title: Create and send invoices to customers with the invoice sales orders process area
-description: Learn how to use Dynamics 365 products to support your organization's business processes for invoicing customers. ms.date: 01/11/2024 ms.topic: overview
+description: Learn how to use Dynamics 365 products to support your organization's business processes for invoicing sales orders. ms.date: 01/23/2024 ms.topic: overview
 author: edupont04
 ms.author: npaldhikar
 ms.custom: bap-template
 ---

-# Invoice customers overview
+# Create and send invoices to customers with the invoice sales orders process area

 ***Applies to: Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Finance Insights, Dynamics 365 Customer Insights***